-You can back up and restore only PostScript fonts.
-All PostScript fonts are backed up or restored; you cannot select individual fonts.
+You can back up and restore all fonts on the Fiery server.
+You cannot select individual fonts.

-Note: You must be logged in as Administrator to back up and restore fonts on the Fiery server.
+You must be logged in as Administrator to back up and restore fonts on the Fiery server.

-- 1 Open Device Center in one of the following ways: - Click the More icon (three vertical dots) next to the server name in the Servers pane. - Double-click the server name in the Servers pane. - Click Server > Device Center. - Right-click the server name and select Device Center. - 2 Click Resources > Fonts. - 3 Click Backup or Restore. - 4 In the window that appears, select Fonts from the list and follow the prompts.
-Observe these guidelines: - Do not back up fonts to an internal hard drive that also contains the Fiery server. - You must restore fonts only to the same Fiery server from which the fonts were originally backed up.
+- 1 Open Device Center in one of the following ways: - Click the More icon (three vertical dots) next to the server name in the Servers pane. - Double-click the server name in the Servers pane. - Click Server > Device Center. - Right-click the server name and select Device Center. - 2 Click Resources > Fonts. - 3 Click Backup or Restore. - 4 In the web browser window that appears, follow the security prompts. - 5 Under Backup Resources and Settings, click Backup Now. - 6 Log in as administrator if you are prompted.